Kevin Lasagna: International career

 On 9 October 2018, Lasagna was called to the Italy senior team by manager Roberto Mancini as a replacement for the injured Simone Zaza, for the upcoming UEFA Nations League match against Poland on 14 October.
 He made his senior international debut during the match, coming on as a late substitute in the eventual 1–0 away win, and set up Cristiano Biraghi's injury time winner with a header following a corner, which secured Italy's safety in the group.
 He made his first start for Italy on 20 November, in a 1–0 friendly win over the United States, held in Genk.

 Style of play

-A tall and quick left-footed forward, Lasagna's natural role is that of a main striker in the centre.
-He is also capable of playing as a second striker or a left winger in an attacking trident, due to his ability to both score goals and play off of his teammates.
+As a left-footed forward, Lasagna's natural role is that of a main striker in the centre.
+He is also capable of playing as a second striker or a left winger in an attacking trident.
 His best qualities are his pace, ball control when dribbling at speed, physical strength, and offensive movement, all of which enable him to lose markers and attack spaces from behind with runs both on and off the ball.
 He is also known for his striking ability across goal with his left foot while on the run.